Skip to content

 Prior to 22R2:

-Customer Baseline repository is a clone of the master release repository.
-Initially the customer's required version will be pulled from the master repository.
-The customer-baseline will be tagged with the same tag used when pulling from master repository.
-Customer-baseline will contain only a single branch (master branch) and a single tag at the beginning.
-Number of tags will grow along with time.
-It holds all the IFS components released for that specific version (tag).
-Merges to the master branch of customer-baseline does not require pull requests at any point.
-It is a read only repository to all build place users.
-Update strategy of the customer-baseline is straight forward.
-When there is a need for a new service update, an IFS Support developer will pull that certain update version from the master repository and push directly to the customer baseline repository.
+The Customer Baseline Repository is a clone of the master release repository.
+Initially, the customer's required version will be pulled from the master repository.
+The Customer Baseline will be tagged with the same tag presented when pulling from the master repository.
+The Customer Baseline will contain a single branch (master branch) and a single tag at the beginning.
+However, the number of tags will grow along with time.
+The Baseline Repository holds all the IFS components released for that specific version (tag).
+The merges to the master branch of the Customer Baseline do not require pull requests at any point.
+It is a read-only repository for all Build Place users.
+The update strategy of the Customer Baseline is straightforward.
+When there is a need for a new service update, an IFS Support Developer pulls the updated version from the master repository and pushes it directly to the Customer Baseline Repository.

 22R2 & Beyond:

-Customer Baseline Repository is a representation of core releases that have been taken to the build place.
+The Customer Baseline Repository is a representation of core releases that have been taken to the Build Place.
 It contains meta files such as,

 • fndbas/source/version.txt